errorhead/zabbix-proxy/README.md

 # auto-deploy for zabbix-proxy and postgresql
+# currently only Red Hat 7+ family OS are supported
 clone/download
 chmod +x deploy.sh